 Not all of us were graced with moms who were open and forthcoming about this aspect of our lives.
 Not all of us have moms who can be relied upon to share this information.
 I’m sharing it for those who can’t ask, those who don’t have someone to ask, and you might need to move along if this is a ‘trigger subject’ for you.
 Considering that this is a subject that affects 50%+ of the world’s population, a DIY Period Emergency kit is definitely something women need to think about for themselves and their daughters, and frankly, Dads, you do, too!

-Because puberty does weird things to a body, a small travel sized deodorant or (or deodorant wipes) is good for a refresher during the day when yours just gives out.
+Because puberty does weird things to a body, a small travel-sized deodorant (or deodorant wipes) is good for a refresher during the day when yours just gives out.
 If you, like me, make your own deodorant, you can keep some in a small travel container like this.

-Keep a couple of her choice of menstrual product in a baggie.
-For those just starting, a panty liner is usually sufficient, but keep a few in because you know she’ll want to change often, just because.
+Keep a couple of her choice of menstrual products in a baggie.
+For those just starting, a panty liner is usually sufficient.
+However, you should still keep a few pads and tampons in your period emergency kit because you know she’ll want to change often, just because.
 More and stronger methods can be stored as the needs arise.

 It’s helpful to have a change of underwear or two just in case.